-With more than 225,000 participants from across the province, the Ontario Health Study (OHS) is one of Canada’s largest, long-term health studies.
+With 225,000 participants, the Ontario Health Study (OHS) is a rich resource for researchers investigating cancer and other chronic diseases.
+Researchers can now apply for access to de-identified data and biospecimens collected by the Study.
 Through the collection of health data and information through online questionnaires, physical measures and biosamples, the OHS is a rich resource for researchers to investigate how genetics, lifestyle and environment impact health.

 Participants completed a nationally harmonized baseline questionnaire collecting variables including social and economic demographics, personal and family health histories, medications, sleep patterns, alcohol and tobacco use, physical activity and environmental exposures.
 Regular follow-up questionnaires will be conducted to track changes in health.
 Almost all participants can be linked with their administrative data such as the Ontario Cancer Registry.